 Northumberland will not be able to hide behind professional ‘Audit Speak’ any longer

-National Government’new powerhouse secretary Robert Jenrick, Secretary of State for Housing, Communities and Local Government, the man who is
+National Government’s new powerhouse secretary Robert Jenrick, Secretary of State for Housing, Communities and Local Government, the man who is

-wielding the axe on public scrutiny over planning issues seems to have had change of heart when it comes to catching out Local Government’sometimes dodgy reporting mechanisms for their annual audit.
+wielding the axe on public scrutiny over planning issues seems to have had a change of heart when it comes to catching out Local Government’s sometimes dodgy reporting mechanisms for their annual audit.

 During 2020 the Government had Sir Tony Redmond carry out an independent review into the way Local Government bodies reported on their audits.
 His report found many Councils wanting when it came to the open scrutiny of their financial arrangements and the number of Councillors his team found who thought that the professional accountancy term ‘qualified’ meant that their Councils audit and its audit trails were fine was enormous.
 His findings have worried ministers and they have now decided to simplify the reporting mechanism leaving ‘No hiding place’ for Councils like Northumberland who are attempting to appoint their sixth head of financial services in the last four years and have had four sets of ‘qualified accounts’ from more than one external auditor.

-In fact ‘qualified’ or qualified opinion is statement issued in an auditor's report that accompanies council's audited financial statements.
-It is an auditor's opinion that suggests the financial information provided by Council was limited in scope or there was material issue with regard to the application of generally accepted accounting principles or in many cases difference of opinion between the Council and its auditor.
-Qualified opinions may also be issued if Council has inadequate disclosures in the footnotes or rounding up of Councils papers and the secrecy surrounding Northumberland County Councils scrutiny of its accounts and their public reporting is now famous in local government circles.
+In fact ‘qualified’ or a qualified opinion is a statement issued in an auditor's report that accompanies a council's audited financial statements.
+It is an auditor's opinion that suggests the financial information provided by a Council was limited in scope or there was a material issue with regard to the application of generally accepted accounting principles or in many cases a difference of opinion between the Council and its auditor.
+Qualified opinions may also be issued if a Council has inadequate disclosures in the footnotes or rounding up of Councils papers and the secrecy surrounding Northumberland County Councils scrutiny of its accounts and their public reporting is now famous in local government circles.

 The Government has now announced new measures to improve the effectiveness and transparency of local government audits.